|

 This fine

-with its cast iron roof was erected by Corbett, Raby and Sawyer
+its cast iron roof was erected by Corbett, Raby and Sawyer in

-II Listed Building of special architectural interest, and now
+Listed Building of special architectural interest, and now houses

 The arcade